Coming in the early summer of 2019, our first two buffalo!

 Childs Blueberries has always used Integrated Pest Management (IPM).
 IPM teaches us to use pheromone traps and if a pest is caught in the trap, to nip the problem in the bud with a mild spray thus solving the pest problem before it multiplies into zillions, basically the same premise as preventative medicine keeping our berries PEST FREE.
 Childs says the spray used is the mildest-200% milder than the spray used on 99% of the certified organic produce-but ONLY IF we catch a pest in the pheromone trap.
 We are beyond organic and often use no spray at all.
 ONLY a small family farm like ours, managed by the owner on a daily basis, can micromanage a farm like this and thus provide the safest and best blueberry available.

 #2 NO OVERRIPE OR UNDERRIPE BERRIES

-GIANT machine harvesters like out of a SciFi movie are quick at harvesting but they bat the berry off the bush causing damage to the berry shortening shelf life and damage the blueberry bush causing need for fungicide to protect against infection or death of the bush.
-There is also excessive waste with machine harvesters which is breeding ground for pests and 40% of the harvest is not at the peak ripeness for maximum flavor benefits meaning some are under ripe and tart and some are over ripe and rancid--that is what machine harvested berries are like and they are available at loss leaders at many stores--our problem is convincing people to try one of our blueberries because so many people, after a rancid blueberry say, "I don't like blueberries".
+GIANT machine harvesters like out of a SciFi movie are quick at harvesting but they bat the berry off the bush causing damage to the berry shortening shelf life and damage the blueberry bush causing need for either conventional or organic fungicides to protect against infection or death of the bush.
+There is also excessive waste with machine harvesters which is breeding ground for pests and 40% of the harvest is not at the peak ripeness for maximum flavor benefits meaning some are under ripe and tart and some are over ripe and rancid.
+These low quality, machine harvested berries are available as loss leaders at many stores--our problem is convincing people to try one of our blueberries because so many people, after a rancid blueberry say, "I don't like blueberries".

 #3 MEANINGLESS "ORGANIC" STAMP ON FROZEN BLUEBERRIES SOLD IN STORES